Hulkstance/respondus-crack/README.md

 # Respondus Bypass

 This project is made only for educational purposes.
+It bypasses LockDown Browser, made by Respondus.

 # Features
 - Removes hooks from key combinations like `ALT + TAB`